Optics & Sights

 Choice of materials and functionality

-Not every optical sight is built to withstand the same level of stress.
-Entry-level models are suitable for recreational use, but often lack the durability required for intensive gameplay.
-Consider the impact of BB hits, moisture and temperature fluctuations.
+Not every pair of goggles is designed for intensive use.
+During frequent skirmishes, it quickly becomes clear which models can withstand BB impacts, moisture and temperature fluctuations.
+Entry-level models are suitable for recreational use, but often fall short during intensive gameplay.
+Consider the impact of BB hits, moisture and temperature differences.

 Brands such as Aim-O, Sightmark, Vector Optics and Vortex Optics clearly stand out in terms of build quality and reliability.
-Premium optics offer better lens coatings, sharper reticles and more reliable zero retention.
+Premium optics offer better lens coatings, sharper reticles and more reliable zero retention, ensuring your setup continues to perform consistently under pressure.
+Differences in lens clarity, light transmission and sharpness at the edges of the image become particularly apparent during longer days of play.
+Cheaper optics are more prone to reflections, distortion or a less clear aiming point under changing light conditions, whilst high-quality models maintain a more consistent image.

 Modern optics have also undergone significant technical development:

-- Lens coatings reduce glare and improve visibility in bright light
+- Lens coatings reduce glare and improve vision in bright light

 - Housings made of aluminium or reinforced polymer enhance durability